ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 sudo rm /var/www/projectlamp/index.php
 ```

-### STEP 7: Creating A Virtual Host For Your Website Using Apache
+### Step 7: Creating A Virtual Host For Your Website Using Apache

 * Assign ownership of the directory with the `$USER` environment variable which reference your current system user: